-Two meteor showers are active in March.
+One meteor shower is active in March.
 The gamma-Normids are active from February the 25th to March the 28th, peaking on the 14th of March.
-This shower is best viewed between 00:00 AM and 04:30 AM looking south-east towards the constellation Norma.
-Hourly rates are expected to be around 5 meteors per hour at the maximum.
-The delta-Pavonids are active from the 11th of March to the 16th of April, peaking on the 30th of March.
-They are best viewed between 02:00 AM and 04:30 AM looking towards the constellation of Pavo (the Peacock).
+This shower is best viewed between 00h00 and 04h30 looking south-east towards the constellation Norma.
 Hourly rates are expected to be around 5 meteors per hour at the maximum.